• Skip to primary navigation

 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-In a large bowl of an electric mixer fitted with the paddle attachment, beat the butter or vegan baking stick and ¾ cup of sugar until it is soft and creamy.
+In a large bowl of an electric mixer fitted with the paddle attachment, beat the butter and ¾ cup of sugar until it is soft and creamy.
 About 2-3 minutes.

 Step 4: Add in the other Wet Ingredients